bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Bash-Commands-That-Save-Me-Time-and.md

 > The <a href="https://github.com/bgoonz/bash-commands-walkthrough#readme" class="markup--anchor markup--pullquote-anchor">readme</a> for this git repo will provide a much more condensed list… whereas this article will break up the commands with explanations… images & links!

-**I will include the code examples as both github gists (for proper syntax highlighting) and as code snippets adjacent to said gists so that they can easily be copied and pasted… or … if you’re like me for instance; and like to use an extension to grab the markdown content of a page… the code will be included rather than just a link to the gist!**
+**I will include the code examples as both github gists (for proper syntax highlighting) and as code snippets adjacent to said gists so that they can easily be copied and pasted… or … if you're like me for instance; and like to use an extension to grab the markdown content of a page… the code will be included rather than just a link to the gist!**

 <figure><img src="https://cdn-images-1.medium.com/max/1200/1*3m_UcQOAyKtIpHQ6j9JzZw.gif" class="graf-image" /></figure>

-### Here’s a Cheatsheet:
+### Here's a Cheatsheet:

 ### Getting Started (Advanced Users Skip Section):